-Long-term care insurance can provide exceptional peace of mind, but accessing the policy benefits can turn out to be a confusing experience for older adults and their loved ones.
+Long-term care insurance benefits can provide exceptional peace of mind, but accessing the policy benefits can turn out to be a confusing experience for older adults and their loved ones.
 To help families navigate the process, Hillendale Home Care, the experts in home health care in Walnut Creek, provides the following tips.

 What services are covered?